RetroPie/RetroPie-Docs/docs/Managing-ROMs.md

 RetroPie uses forks of the [MAME](http://mamedev.org/) and [FinalBurn Alpha](http://www.barryharris.me.uk/) emulators that work well on the Raspberry Pi hardware, but are based on older versions of the original code.
 Your ROMs may be for earlier or later versions of MAME/FBA and if they are, they most likely will not work.

+To understand what a MAME ROM is and contains and why they are different between different emulator versions, check out: [Demystifying MAME ROMs Tutorial by ChoccyHobNob](http://choccyhobnob.com/tutorials/demystifying-mame-roms/).

 The following chart is a quick reference for all the arcade emulators in RetroPie.